Te Pouhere Sunday

 Using black, red and white thread to make our three Tikanga cross.
 Show them our three tikanga cross and explain the symbolism of the weaving and the thread left (perhaps ask them if they have seen it anywhere recently.
 Hopefully someone will recognise it from behind the choir!).

 Tug of war: We will play tug of war first using just one person on each team, slowly adding in people.

 Pass the balloon: we will lie on our backs and use our feet to pass the balloons along – same principal of using just one person first and then adding in others.

 Te Pouhere Sunday reminds us that we are woven together as one beautiful church, and that all our diversity, experience, culture and wisdom makes us stronger together.
-As we join back together as a church this Sunday, fully embracing Level 1, we are reminded that we too are woven back together in all our experiences of Lockdown and faith.
 We bring our stories, experiences, worship, prayers, faithfulness and trust in God together, to share as one body.

 God of the southern seas and these islands through baptism you have given us an inheritance into one family, give us grace to walk together in the unity of Christ Jesus; and the blessing of God almighty, the Father, the Son and the Holy Spirit, be among you and remain with you always.
 Amen